Jaycar-Electronics/micro-bit-Starter-Kit/Project 13 - Flame Alarm/README.md

 In this project, we are going to control a buzzer through the use of a flame sensor.

-$Please note: this project should only be attempted under adult supervision.
+**Please note:** this project should only be attempted under adult supervision.

 ## Required Components
 Quantity | Component